-The Principles of Business Conduct is our guide.
-It defines both the ethical and legal standards by which we operate every day.
+During these unprecedented times, we continued to protect our most valuable assets, our brand, our reputation and our employees.
+AEP's values were our guide in carrying out this responsibility.
+The Principles of Business Conduct define both the ethical and legal standards by which we operate every day.
 No matter our role and responsibilities, we must act in accordance with the highest standards of business.
 None of us should accept anything less.

 The Principles will help you understand AEP's policies, standards and expectations.
-Please consider them your reference for how you carry out your work and how you treat others.
+Please use these expectations as your reference for the manner in which you carry out your work and how you treat others.

-It will help us along the way as we strive to power a new and brighter future for our customers and communities.
+Our Principles of Business Conduct is our guidepost as we strive to power a new and brighter future for our customers and communities.